Welcome to Folk Weekend!

 Cardigan Street, Jericho, OX2 6BG

 Main entrance to the church is up three shallow steps, there is a fold up ramp available on request.
-All public areas are level access; accessible toilet available.
+Inside is level access to the church, bar, and accessible toilet.

 43 St Giles, OX1 4EH